-Below-grade stations occur in areas where location and topography dictate that tracks are more ideally situated underground.
-Sound Transit's environmental process will determine where a below-grade station will be constructed.
+Tunnel stations occur in areas where location and topography dictate that tracks are more ideally situated underground.
+Sound Transit's environmental process will determine where a Tunnel station will be constructed.

-Below-grade stations may be either cut and cover (retained cut) or tunnel stations, depending on the selected location and depth of the platform.
-In Established Urban areas (section 4.1) tunnel stations may be preferred over retained-cut as construction may be less disruptive to the surrounding areas and businesses.
+Tunnel stations may be either cut and cover or mined stations, depending on the selected location and depth of the platform.
+In Established Urban areas, see Section 4.1, tunnel stations may be preferred over cut and cover as construction may be less disruptive to the surrounding areas and businesses.

-Below-grade stations will have
+Tunnel stations will have Sound

-Sound Transit owned and operated
+Transit owned and operated

-Required Entrances which may be

-associated with head houses with
+Entrances associated with headhouses with surface station lobbies

-at-grade entrance lobbies or entry

-portals, protected by either pavilions

-or canopies, with below-grade

-entrance lobbies.
+with entry portals.
 They may also have

 Additional Entrances through the base

 of a building, such as at Westlake

 Station.
 For more in-depth information

 about Adjacent, Overbuilding, and

 Integrated considerations for Joint

-Development station projects see
+Development station projects, see

-section 4.5.
+Section 4.5.